-3.9.2.1.1 Species Unlikely to Occur within the Temporary Maritime Activities Area
+3.9.2.1.1 Species Unlikely to Occur within the Gulf of Alaska Study Area

-Previous Navy NEPA documents concerning activities within the Gulf of Alaska addressed potential impacts on the Steller's eider (Polysticta stelleri) and spectacled eider (Somateria fischeri).
-Because this SEIS addresses training activities within the TMAA, the Navy conducted a literature review for these species' occurrences in relation to the spatial extent of the TMAA and the potential for seasonal occurrence within the TMAA during the months when training activities within the TMAA would be scheduled.
-The following sections provide a general background on the species previously analyzed and the Navy's justification for not analyzing them for potential impacts from training activities within the TMAA.
+Previous Navy NEPA documents concerning activities within GOA addressed potential impacts on the Steller's eider and spectacled eider.
+Because this SEIS/OEIS addresses training activities within the GOA Study Area, the Navy conducted a literature review for these species' occurrences in relation to the spatial extent of the GOA Study Area and the potential for seasonal occurrence within the GOA Study Area and, in particular, when activities that introduce acoustic and explosive stressors during the months when training activities within the TMAA would be scheduled.
+The following sections provide a general background on the species previously analyzed and the Navy's justification for not analyzing them for potential impacts from training activities within the GOA Study Area.